Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

-To evaluate the robustness of our PII extraction approach, we conduct a cross-validation experiment by iteratively designating each client as the attacker while treating the remaining clients as victims.
-This helps ensure that our method is not biased towards a particular client.
-As shown in Table~\ref{tab:res_ablation_cross_client}, the proposed extraction attack demonstrates consistent effectiveness across all attacker–victim pairings.
+To assess the robustness of our PII extraction method across different clients, we perform a cross-client evaluation where each client is iteratively designated as the attacker, while the remaining clients act as victims.
+This setup ensures that the extraction performance is not biased toward any particular client.